jomrr/ansible-role-docker/README.md

 - fuse-overlayfs

-Optionally you can install `docker-compose` and set configuration options for `/etc/docker/daemon.json`, as storage drivers, etc...
+Optionally you can install `docker-compose` and set configuration options for `/etc/docker/daemon.json`, as storage drivers (btrfs, dm, zfs,), etc...

-Some notes about docker on btrfs/zfs:

-When using with zfs define the mountpoint of the dataset to `/var/lib/docker`.
-That is the easiest and least painless way.

-For btrfs use an own subvolume for docker `data-root`.
-You can create one or mount one at `/var/lib/docker`.
-Normally you want to mount one and not use the system drive.

 ## Supported Platforms